 That being said, I was very impressed with the curriculum and study material provided.

-Purchase a strength and conditioning certification
+Purchase a strength and conditioning certification.

 Study for the exam

-Depending on how much previous knowledge you have about exercise science, will determine how long you need to study for the certification.
+Depending on how much previous knowledge you have about exercise science will determine how long you need to study for the certification.

-On the other hand, if you are coming out of a bachelors degree in exercise science, you can probably get away with less than one month of study time.
+On the other hand, if you are coming out of a bachelor’s degree in exercise science, you can probably get away with less than one month of study time.

 This should be your bread and butter in preparing for the exam.

-Some certifications have only multiple-choice while others contain a full essay section that you will need to complete.
+Some certifications have only multiple-choice, while others contain a full essay section you must complete.

 I suggest brushing up on your writing skills if this is the case for your certification.